Silent Walking: Your Guide to Mindful Movement

 Pay attention to yourself and learn how you, personally, deal with common emotional wounds.
 For instance, do you shrug them off, get really upset but recover quickly, get upset and recover slowly, squelch your feelings, or …?
 Use this analysis to help yourself understand which emotional first aid treatments work best for you in various situations (just as you would identify which of the many pain relievers on the shelves works best for you).
 The same goes for building emotional resilience.
 Try out various techniques and figure out which are easiest for you to implement and which tend to be most effective for you. – Dr Guy Winch

-If you would like to receive notification of when another Monthly TED talk is published, please subscribe to my Savoir Vivre Vignettes newsletter and receive a free copy of the How to Make Your Life More Meaningful e-guide.
+If you would like to receive notification of when another Monthly TED talk is published, please subscribe to my Savoir Vivre Vignettes newsletter and receive a free access to my Journal Yourself Stressfree online retreat.

 Starting Fresh: Making Monday Mornings more bearable with Coffee and Journaling